Youssef Moawad

 From a young age, I always had an interest in computers and technology.
 The first time I used a computer was when I was 2.
 My interest in programming sparked when I was 6 years old playing video games when I started to wonder about how these games work.
 I even started to draw sketches and mind maps about games I'd build on my own if I could!
 I read my first programming article when I was 7 and I still remember it to this day.
 My first encounter with programming was when I started learning C# at 9.
 I am now fluent in many programming languages.

 I quickly became very passionate about programming, app development and software.
 My ultimate goal was to change the world, if even a little bit, by creating software that helps people.
+You can read more about my journey in this blog post.

 Here are some of the technologies with which I have experience: